All Episodes

 So they can sit out there and they can say, well, we can't maintain our ticket prices.

-These teams aren't sexy, and it's cold out there.
+These teams aren't sexy and it's cold out there.

-I mean, it will be buried by the Super Bowl ratings.
+Nevertheless, the state of the coup ratings will bury, I mean, will be buried by the Super Bowl ratings.

 And what does that mean?

-It means that people would rather watch war, sanctioned brutality, and maiming, injurious war, than watch a man of peace and bipartisanship.
+It means that people would rather watch war, sanctioned brutality and maiming, injurious war, than watch a man of peace and bipartisanship.

 Now, what must that say to the left about our country?